Last Updated on October 23, 2022

 The easiest way to increase diversification is to expand into other asset classes.
 Instead of focusing on stocks, which in most cases are highly correlated, you might diversify your strategies to include gasoline, oil, sugar, natural gas, forex, metals, etc. Each market has its characteristics and what works in stocks is unlikely to work in copper.
 That is mostly good!

-However, in panics and times of volatility, correlations tend to increase, just like we witnessed in March 2020 and during the GFC in 2008/09.
+However, in panics and times of volatility, correlations tend to increase, just as we witnessed in March 2020 and during the GFC in 2008/09.
 The article called the anatomy of a bear market has some interesting statistics.

 Use different types of strategies